ceresimaging/docker-node-mapnik-gdal/README.md

 # docker-node-mapnik-gdal
-Docker Image with Mapnik Node including full GDAL functionalities
+Docker Image with Mapnik and Node bindings including full GDAL support

 1. Use the image as base in your `Dockerfile`: